The translation of this document is outdated.

 for the provision of information society services (requirements

-regarding the commencement and performing of commercial
+for the commencement and performance of commercial activities),

-requirements regarding goods and the delivery thereof; and
+goods and the delivery thereof;

 5) intermediary service provider - a provider of the